Fast and exact audit scheduling optimization: Method

 The travel cost between the office and the client is modeled by adjusting the cost matrix $c$. }

-\paragraph{Level substitutions} If necessary, an auditor of one level can be substituted by an auditor of a different level. \e{If no junior analyst is available, assign a senior analyst on the junior analyst task} \imp{We solve it by adjusting the cost matrix $c$.}
+\paragraph{Level substitutions} If necessary, an auditor at one level can be substituted by an auditor at a different level. \e{If no junior analyst is available, assign a senior analyst on the junior analyst task} \imp{We solve it by adjusting the cost matrix $c$.}

-\paragraph{Updates} The list of engagements and available auditors is not set in stone.
-Hence, one of the requirements was the ability to change the engagement or the auditor lists without big changes to the already generated schedule. \imp{We approximate it by adjusting the cost matrix $c$ to include a penalty if an auditor will suddenly work on a new task.
-And reversely, we include a reward in the cost matrix, if the auditor will work on the same task as before.
-Note that this formulation gives the optimizer a leeway to shift the tasks in time. }
+\paragraph{Updates} The list of engagements and available auditors were not fixed.
+Hence, one of the requirements was the ability to change the engagement or the auditor lists without many changes to the already generated schedule. \imp{We approximate it by adjusting the cost matrix $c$ to include a penalty if an auditor will suddenly work on a new task.
+Conversely, we include a reward in the cost matrix if the auditor will work on the same task as before.
+Note that this formulation gives the optimizer a leeway to shift the tasks over time. }

-\paragraph{Hard task preference} The firm may require that certain auditors participate (or not) in certain tasks.
-While it is a trivial constraint, it is a frequent one. \e{The engagement manager must be assigned to his/her engagement.} \e{Conflict of interests.} \imp{ To enforce the assignment of auditor $a$ to task $t$, we set the following:
+\paragraph{Hard task preference} The firm may require certain auditors to participate in certain tasks.
+While this is a trivial constraint, it is a frequent one. \e{The engagement manager must be assigned to his/her engagement.} \e{Conflict of interests.} \imp{ To enforce the assignment of auditor $a$ to task $t$, we set the following: